CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 `conv_thr` is the energy convergence threshold for the SCF calculation.
 For the purposes of this tutorial we will leave it at the default.
 Lower values may be justifiable for larger systems further from equilibrium and/or to have an initial converged solution on which to improve.
 The `mixing_beta` parameter is an internal one related to the step-to-step perturbation of the trial wavefunction.
 We will not modify it in this tutorial but it is worth mentioning that smaller values typically yield slower but more stable paths to convergence.
 The `startingwfc` and `startingpot` are the initial wavefuncitons and potentials, respectively.
 We will not be modifying these keywords in this tutorial.

-Lastly we come to the cards associated with the structure and k-points:
+Lastly we come to the cards (note that these are not namelists and have different syntax) associated with the structure and k-points:

 ```
 ATOMIC_SPECIES